anish610/Azure-ADF-Mexico-Toy-Project/README.md

 3- Used CopyData Activity to move data to ADLS Gen2 folder

-4- Used Dataflow to for Data Cleaning and adding conditional column Columns.
+4- Used Dataflow to for Data Cleaning and adding conditional columns.

 	4.1- Data Cleansing -
 		a.
 Null value check